rocka0/myblog/_posts/2017-12-08-being-featured-by-a-company.md

 ---
 layout: post
-title: "Being featured by a Company in their Blog"
+title: "Getting an Internship to Being featured in a Company's Blog"
 date: 2017-12-08 23:23:13
 tags:
 - Hasura